RaymondAdmin/raymond-apps/shipping_decision_streamlit/README.md

 ### Borderline (100-150 lbs)
 Flagged for manual review - could go either way depending on distance and urgency.

+## Critical Freight Rules

+### The 75" Height Rule (NMFC Regulation)

+**Physical vs. Calculation Height:**
+- **Physical Limit:** Can pack up to 96" total height (91" product + 5" pallet base)
+- **Freight Class Calculation:** Any pallet ≥ 75" tall is calculated AS IF it were 96" tall

+**Why This Rule Exists:**
+- Discourages tall/unstable shipments (safety concern)
+- Tall pallets are more likely to tip during transit
+- Carriers charge premium rates via higher freight class

+**Financial Impact Example:**

+*Scenario: 80" tall pallet, 48×40 base, 400 lbs total weight*

+**WITHOUT the rule (if carriers charged at actual height):**
+- Volume: 48 × 40 × 80 = 153,600 cu in = 88.9 cu ft
+- Density: 400 lbs ÷ 88.9 cu ft = 4.5 lbs/cu ft
+- Freight Class: **250**

+**WITH the 75" rule (actual calculation):**
+- Volume: 48 × 40 × 96 = 184,320 cu in = 106.7 cu ft
+- Density: 400 lbs ÷ 106.7 cu ft = 3.7 lbs/cu ft
+- Freight Class: **300**

+**Result:** Moving from Class 250 to Class 300 typically increases shipping cost by 15-20%

+**Key Insight:** You can still physically ship tall loads up to 96", but you'll pay as if it's 96" tall even if it's only 75"-95".
+The pricing penalty begins at 75".

 ## Freight Class Table